 Financial assets that are held for the collection of contractual cash flows where those cash flows represent solely payments of principal and interest are measured at amortised cost using the effective interest method, less impairment.
 Gains and losses are recognised in profit or loss when the assets are derecognised or impaired, and through amortisation process.

-As at the reporting date, the company's financial assets at amortised cost consist of bank balances and other receivables.
+As at the reporting date, the company's financial assets at amortised cost consist of bank balances other receivables and other current assets.

 Fair value through other comprehensive income (FVTOCI)